Take the High Road: STV series

 From February 1987 onward, the series was broadcast all year round twice a week.
-In May 1993 the series became weekly, due to the fact that English stations were 20 episodes behind.
+In May 1993 the series became weekly in Scotland, due to the fact that English stations were 20 episodes behind.
+From September the series also become weekly in the rest of the UK, which still resulted in gap 8 weeks.
 Later in the run, however, there were several gaps during which the series was not shown, although the storylines continued uninterrupted each time the series resumed.
 The gaps were from 12 September to 22 October 2000; from 16 April to 12 May 2001; from June to August 2001; from 24 September to 27 October 2001; from 18 February to 6 April 2002; from June to September 2002; and in February 2003.

 Regional scheduling

 Take the High Road was broadcast by all ITV companies when it started in 1980.
 Nearly all regions broadcast Take the High Road during the daytime, except for Scottish Television who broadcast the soap in the early evenings around 7.00pm, instead of Emmerdale.
 From 1984 Border Television moved the series to a peak-time slot.
 Grampian Television did the same too in September 1987.